Hôtel Jean de Pins: Architecture

 Jean de Pins returned from Italy with a taste for architectural regularity and repetition (arcades) and an attraction for outdoor pleasures (galleries, garden).
 He also broke with the Toulousain tradition of the great staircase tower.

 In 1542 the next owner, the merchant Jean de Nolet, started adapting it to his needs by building a shop with arcades opening on to the street and a side entrance to the courtyard.

 In 1903 the architect Joseph Thillet cleverly assembled two galleries in the courtyard of Hôtel Antonin.
 The ground-floor gallery came from the section modified by Nolet in 1542, while the first floor came from the period of Jean de Pins.

-Ornementation
+Ornamentation

-The ornementation in the courtyard is typical of the Renaissance.
+The ornamentation in the courtyard is typical of the Renaissance.
 In addition to the human figure, which is celebrated in the portrait medallions, the attentive observer will notice very precise references to classical architecture.

 Indeed, Jean de Pins instructed the mason working for him to sculpt the Ionic pilasters on the gallery according to the engraving of a treatise on classical architecture published in Italy in 1521, which he probably discovered during his travels.

 In 1542, Jean de Nolet hired the famous sculptor and architect Nicolas Bachelier for the creation of medallions, the majority of which are currently at the Hôtel Thomas de Montval.